Stuffed Vegetarian Shells

 - Cook pasta according to package directions.
 In a large bowl, combine the ricotta, broccoli, mozzarella, egg whites and seasonings.
 Drain pasta and rinse in cold water.

-- Spread half of the spaghetti sauce into 13-in. x 9-in. baking dish coated with cooking spray.
+- Spread half the spaghetti sauce into a 13x9-in. baking dish coated with cooking spray.
 Stuff pasta shells with ricotta mixture; arrange over spaghetti sauce.
 Pour remaining sauce over pasta shells.

 - Cover and bake at 375° for 25 minutes.
 Uncover; sprinkle with Parmesan cheese.
-Bake 5 minutes longer or until heat through.
-Yield: 8 servings.
+Bake until heated through, about 5 minutes longer.

 I cut this recipe in half and baked in a 8 by 8 dish.
 I also used reduced fat cottage cheese and half fat free ricotta.
 You will not even miss the meat!
 Homemade sauce makes them even tastier.